Jeffrey-Joan/Siamese-Resnet-signatureVerification/README.md

 ## Training

 We use the TPUs provided by Google Colab for training .

+## Evaluation

+We use the best model, so far .
+Then, predict the output for the test set .
+We also use the a threshold of 0.5 for classifying .